Herbert Burden: Memorialised

 The National Memorial Arboretum in Staffordshire houses a memorial to executed soldiers from the First World War.
 It consists of a 10 ft statue, created by Andy de Comyn, surrounded by 306 short stakes to represent the number of executed men.
 The statue itself is based on Burden as he may have stood at the execution post: "bare-headed. blindfolded, a disc pinned over his heart and hands tied behind his back", and the stakes represent those that the condemned man was tied to before being shot.
 Six trees in front of the statue symbolise the assembled firing squad.
 The statue was erected at the Arboretum on the 85th anniversary of Burden's execution.
 It was designed to "represent all those British and Commonwealth soldiers executed for desertion in the First World War".

 In 2006 the Secretary of State for Defence, Des Browne, announced that Herbert Burden would receive a parliamentary pardon from the British government, along with over 300 others who had also been executed for various offences—excluding murder—during the war.
 This was granted after a campaign to recognise that, the Director of the Arboretum said, "over 80 years of medical, psychological, psychiatric and sociological advances gives us advantages denied those who sat on the court-martial boards that passed sentence", and that they were almost certainly suffering from post-traumatic stress disorder, "or shell shock as it was known in 1916".
 On the other hand, for instance, military historian Correlli Barnett has described posthumous pardons such as these as being "pointless", as the moral compass of late-twentieth-century commentators was fundamentally different from that of officers at the front at the time who had "a different moral perspective".
 Such opposing views have been described as "part and parcel of the nationwide debate on the workings of military law during the Great War and the legitimacy of the demands for a posthumous public exoneration of the condemned soldiers".

+The poet Ian Duhig has memorialised Burden in a poem called The Stake.